top of page

 Regular (Conventional) Boiler

-• Ideal for older homes with traditional systems
+• Ideal for traditional heating systems

-• Good for weak water pressure areas
+• Performs well in low water pressure areas

-📏 2.
-Consider the Size of Your Home
+2. Consider the Size of Your Home

-🏠 Small Homes / Flats
+Small Homes & Flats

 • 1–2 bedrooms